wateryloo/HiveGPUCostModel/README.md

 # HiveGPUCostModel
 A demo cost model for Hive on GPU, based on *Relational Query Coprocessing on Graphics Processors*.
+The current version will **NOT** be used in Hive.

 # How to use?
 Environment: Centos, Hive 3.1.2, Hadoop 2.7.2, Java 1.8.